-STEVIE RAY VAUGHAN MUSEUM COLLECTION
+STEVIE RAY VAUGHAN MUSEUM

 The remarkable stage performances and life story have not been lost on Hollywood or Madison Avenue.
-Already the subject of television documentaries and retrospectives, a noted director is planning a movie about the guitarist from the Oak Cliff section of Dallas.2 Memorabilia continues to be gobbled up by collectors, from posters and apparel to diecast cars.
+Already the subject of television and DVD documentaries and retrospectives, a noted director is planning a movie about the guitarist from the Oak Cliff section of Dallas.2 Memorabilia continues to be gobbled up by collectors, from posters and apparel to diecast cars.
 Unfortunately, this has brought out the autograph forgers, counterfeiters and unauthorized merchandise, as well.
 "I spend a lot of time trying to protect fans from fraud," Hopkins reports.

 South Side on Lamar (lofts and artists' studios) and Texas Music Center sponsored a year-long exhibition through April 2007.
 "I hope that once tourism-minded civic and business leaders know of the collection’s existence, someone will step forward who can give the public access on a permanent basis."
 Hopkins says that Dallas and Austin receive thousands of visitors to SRV-related sights.
 "The most recent fan club convention brought together fans from all over the world, from as far as Japan and Australia."

 More than just a museum, however, Hopkins envisions a foundation with services for low-income musicians and programs for area children interested in music as a hobby or career.